 Web Design and Web Development Career Information

-T he Web is the ultimate playground for those with the skills and passion to shape it.
+The Web is the ultimate playground for those with the skills and passion to shape it.
 Engaging and functional websites, mobile apps, and other online projects don't just build themselves.
 It takes professionals who know how to get the job done now while always keeping an eye on what's ahead.
-But web design and web development careers involve much more than you may currently realize.
-To some people, "WWW" could just as easily stand for "Wild Wild West" as for "World Wide Web."
-So it pays to know what you could be getting yourself into before making the leap.
-Still, there's no doubt about it: a career in web design or web development is rarely boring.
+But careers in this field involve more than many people might realize.
+Everything involved in web design and web development adds up to two separate career fields that are fascinating and ever-changing.

 Whereas many graphic designers develop end solutions that are static (such as for print media), web designers must create solutions that account for the dynamic, ever-changing nature of the Web.

-In short, web design is about more than aesthetics.
+In short, it is about more than aesthetics.
 Carried out to its full potential, it can rightfully be called user experience (UX) design.

 - Are concerned with how a website looks as well as how visitors interact with it